 James Jones has authored more than 250 refereed scientific journal articles, developed and teached a graduate course based mostly on this book.
 He is a Fellow of the American Society of Agricultural and Biological Engineers, Fellow of the American Society of Agronomy, Fellow of the Soil Science Society of America and serves on several international science advisory committees related to agriculture and climate.

-University of Florida, Agricultural and Biological Engineering Department, Gainesville, FL, USA
+Agricultural and Biological Engineering Department, University of Florida, Gainesville, FL, USA

 Francois Brun specializes in agricultural modeling systems using the R language, and has published in Journal of Experimental Botany.